Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Examples

 In the following examples, we will orient our graphs so that the integrals of canonical forms are non-negative.
-The first few examples can be computed using the algorithm of \cite{Massless, PeriodsFeynman} which has been implemented in \cite{Bogner,Panzer}; the later ones require the more powerful approach of \cite{BorinskySchnetz}.
-The fact that the latter method is applicable uses remark \ref{rem: degreexe}, as pointed out by Schnetz.
+In each example, the first step in computing a canonical integral is to compute the integrand in parametric form using its definition and some of the tricks described in earlier sections (notably a suitable $LBU$ decomposition).
+For the first few examples, the integrals themselves can then be computed directly using the algorithm of \cite{Massless, PeriodsFeynman} which has been implemented in \cite{Bogner,Panzer}; the later ones require the more powerful approach of \cite{BorinskySchnetz}.
+The fact that the latter method is applicable uses Remark~\ref{rem: degreexe}, as pointed out by Schnetz.

-\subsection{The form $\omega^5$}
+\subsection{The form $\boldsymbol{\omega^5}$}

-The canonical form of degree $5$ was computed in example \ref{examples: smallbetas}.
-It is non-vanishing only on the wheel with 3 spokes, the unique graph of degree zero in $\GC_2$ (all other graphs with 3 loops and 6 edges have a doubled edge or two-valent vertex).
-The form $\omega^5_{W_3}$ was computed in examples \ref{example: W3} and \ref{example: W3form} and satisfies
+The canonical form of degree $5$ was computed in Example~\ref{examples: smallbetas}.
+It is non-vanishing only on the wheel with 3 spokes, the unique graph of degree zero at 3 loops in $\GC_2$ (all other graphs with 3 loops and 6 edges have a doubled edge or two-valent vertex).
+The form $\omega^5_{W_3}$ was computed in Examples~\ref{example: W3} and~\ref{example: W3form} and satisfies

 Its canonical integral is thus proportional to the Feynman residue and gives